 I do recommend that you exercise some caution with this approach.
-Even if you ask for help, be sure to still follow your own instincts.
-I have heard of several stories detailing how shop owners and tour guides sometimes work together.
+Even if you ask for help, be sure to follow your instincts still.
+I have heard several stories detailing how shop owners and tour guides sometimes work together.
 In that case, it is in their best interest for you to pay a higher price, with them splitting the profits.

-So, if a deal doesn't feel right or you think something is going on, then just walk away.
+So, if a deal doesn't feel right or you think something is going on, walk away.
 You are not obligated to purchase anything just because a local is helping you.

 Make sure you inspect the items you are purchasing very carefully; remember you are a target, and there’s no return or exchange policy at these markets.
 Before you make an offer or start the process, do your inspection.
 Look for defects and determine how you feel about the quality of the item.
-Sometimes finding a small defect can help with your bargaining and you can use it to further drive down the price (assuming that its a defect you are okay with having).
+Sometimes finding a minor defect can help with your bargaining, and you can use it to drive down the price further (assuming that it's a defect you are okay with having).

 Sometimes, based on how you feel about the quality, your willingness to haggle will shift, and the price you are willing to pay will change.
 Again, trust those instincts.

-Even after you come to a conclusion with your bargaining and settle on a price, do a quick mental check that you really want and are comfortable with what you're paying.
-As I mentioned before, there are no returns, exchanges or take-backs.
+Even after you conclude with your bargaining and settle on a price, do a quick mental check that you want and are comfortable with what you're paying.
+As I mentioned, there are no returns, exchanges, or take-backs.
 I've been in many situations where I've regretted my purchase after the fact.
 In each of those instances, I was not 100% sure about the price or the item.

-Nothing is final until you pay; so do not pay unless you are certain.
+Nothing is final until you pay, so do not pay unless you are confident.

 Bargain Shopping Final Notes

 I mentioned this earlier as well, before you pay, examine your merchandise.
-You are getting it super cheap, but that doesn't mean the quality has to be bad, or that you have to put up with defects.
+You are getting it super cheap, but that doesn't mean the quality has to be wrong or you must put up with defects.
 Also, don't promise to buy anything until you've seen it and touched it.
 Don't hand over money until you've had a chance to do your due diligence.

-Many of these bargain shopping markets are crowded, and in a third world country, many are poor.
+Many of these bargain shopping markets are crowded, and in a third-world country, many are poor.
 Take care of your wallet.
-Don't hold anything out for people to grab; don't keep your wallet in your back pocket; separate your money–keep some in your wallet, some in your front pockets, some at the bottom of a bag.
+Don't hold anything out for people to grab; don't keep your wallet in your back pocket; separate your money–keep some in your wallet, some in your front pockets, and some at the bottom of a bag.

 I'd also recommend that you wear comfortable closed-toe shoes.
 In a crowded market, you will get stepped on.
 In addition, the location of some of these markets is on side streets and alleys that are not paved and full of potholes.
 It's not fun.
 Your feet will thank you.

 After paying for an item, if you are expecting to receive any change in return, count what you are given back and make sure it is correct.
+It may not translate to a lot of money for you, but it is your hard-earned dollars, and you want it to go as far as possible when you travel, so be diligent and watchful.
 I've caught many mistakes that way.
-It may not translate to a lot of money for you, but it is your hard-earned dollars and you want it to go as far as possible when you travel, so be diligent and watchful.

 Make sure they wrap your purchases for you properly.
-You have to travel with your items back, and you don’t want things falling apart, or to lose pieces of your purchase.
+You have to travel with your items back, and you don’t want things falling apart or losing pieces of your purchase.
 If they don’t make moves to wrap your items, ask them to.
 They should not charge, and you shouldn't pay, for good packaging.
 All of that should be included in the price of your souvenir.

 Many shop owners abroad thoroughly enjoy meeting tourists.
 If you encounter some that are friendly and inquisitive, then go with it.
-Get to know them, crack some jokes, ask questions about their merchandise and how its made.
-Your curiosity may get you a better deal AND you'll likely learn something about local culture.
-Plus, you'll make that shop owner's day.
-A win-win.
+Get to know them, crack some jokes, and ask questions about their merchandise and how it's made.
+Your curiosity may get you a better deal, AND you'll likely learn something about local culture.
+Plus, you'll make that shop owner's day—a win-win.

 Your first bargain shopping experience may be scary, but once you've made that first purchase, you’ll realize how much fun and satisfying it is.
 As you keep doing it, you’ll get a sense of what is fair pricing and what isn’t.
-You can just expect to overpay the first couple of times (by local standards) and that’s ok, you’re learning.
-Hopefully, with practice and these techniques, you’ll get to shopping like a local!
+Hopefully, with practice and these techniques, you’ll get to shop like a local!
+You can expect to overpay the first couple of times (by local standards), and that’s okay; you’re learning.